khanhnguyen15/project-madam-website/index.md

 [^1]: Uncle Ben, 2002

 ## How?
-The dataset from Quotebank consisted of a list of around 100 million quotes featured in news articles, from January 2015 to April 2020.
+The dataset from Quotebank consisted of a list of around 100 million quotes featured in news articles in english, from January 2015 to April 2020.
 It included information such as the most probable speakers for each quote, the number of total quotations, and the date of the first occurrence.
 Using data from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), we were able to get the gender of each speaker.

 <br/>
 <br/>